zenith391/sharko/README.md

-# zide2
+# Sharko

-The unofficial Zig editor made in Zig, except it's 2.0.
+A Zig editor made in Zig.